-In Japanese, sushi rice is called “sushimeshi.”
+In Japanese, sushi rice is called sushimeshi.
 Perfect sushi starts with perfect rice which is the basis of sushi.
-For that, you will need a good recipe and some care.
+For that, you will need a good recipe like this one and some care.

 Some people prefer their sushi rice less seasoned and there might be differences in strength and flavor between various brands of rice vinegar.
 If it’s the first time you are making sushi rice, prepare the amount of seasoning described below, but only use half of it.
 Mix it with the rice and taste before deciding if you want to use the full amount.